 Health Insurance for Internationals Living Abroad

 South America is a beloved destination for expatriates and international citizens living abroad, captivating global nomads, extreme sports enthusiasts, and luxury lovers alike.
 The continent is an ideal destination for seniors retiring abroad due to the low cost of living.
-But whether your stay is short or long, having health insurance in South America is essential.
+But whether your stay is short or long, having medical insurance is essential.

 South America’s Healthcare Challenges

 Universal public healthcare exists in many South American countries.
 Argentina, Brazil, Chile, Columbia, Costa Rica, Cuba, Peru, Trinidad and Tobago all have some form of universal healthcare.
 However, in all South American countries, there is a considerable gap in service between urban and rural areas.
-Buenos Aries’s Hospital Italiano, Las Condes’ Clinica Las Condes, and Sao Paulo’s Hospital Israelita Albert Einstein are regional centers for excellent care and services.
+Buenos Aires’s Hospital Italiano, Las Condes’ Clinica Las Condes, and Sao Paulo’s Hospital Israelita Albert Einstein are regional centers for excellent care and services.
 However, in small villages and isolated cities, services are more rudimentary.
 Approximately 30% of the population does not have access to healthcare due to economic circumstances and 21% are impeded by geography.
-And several countries in South America have particular health concerns or important information to note while organizing your travel health insurance.
+And several countries in South America have particular health concerns or important information to note while organizing your travel health plan.

 Recommended Health Insurance Plans for Living in South America

-For individuals and families moving to South America, there are a range of health insurance plans to cover you worldwide, including in your country of residence and your home country.
-If you are looking for global health insurance while living in South America, we recommend the following plans.
+For individuals and families moving to Latin America, there are a range of plans to cover you worldwide, including in your country of residence and your home country.
+If you are looking for a global medical plan while living in Latin America, we recommend the following plans.

-For all applicants, the Cigna Global Medical Plan is a great option, offering flexible plan design and a high level of customer service.
+For all applicants, the Cigna Global Medical Plan is one great option, offering a flexible plan design and a high level of customer service.

 - Access to Cigna Global’s network of trusted hospitals, clinics, and doctors

 - The convenience and confidence of 24/7/365 customer service

 For US citizens living abroad, another great option is the GeoBlue Xplorer plan.
-You will have a high-quality health insurance plan along with up to 9 months of coverage in the USA.
+You will have a high-quality plan along with up to 9 months of coverage in the United States.